Post

 To know that we got the right out1, the GCD should not be 1.

-Once we have one of the prime, we have the other prime and we can compute d such that $c^{d} = (m^{e})^{d} = m \mod n$ and recover the flag.
+Once we have one of the prime, we get the other prime using gcd and we can compute d such that $c^{d} = (m^{e})^{d} = m \mod n$ and recover the flag.

 Here is the final script: